Massroom/docs/README.md

     "author": "Your alias, username etc."
   },
 ```

+Lastly, go to `/js/bot.js` and add the function you defined earlier!

 #### Get it on the Main Branch
 Now with the fork you have of our repo, simply open a Pull Request for that branch and after review (up to 7 days), we will merge the PR and your bot will be in Massroom!